Technology and Study Spaces at the MC Library

 The laptops and tablets have the same file removal procedures as the desktops, and files cannot be recovered once the computer shuts down.

 Learn how the collaborative workstations make group work easy.

-The Rockville and Takoma Park/Silver Spring library locations have a multi-user workstations that allow for collaboration and sharing of screens for up to six devices.
+The Rockville library has a multi-user workstation that allows for collaboration and screen sharing for up to six devices.
 You can reserve the workstation in advance.
 See the Collaborative Workstation Guidelines for additional information.

 Learn about the technology in the group study rooms.

 Each group study room has computer connections to a large wall monitor.
 The rooms can be reserved for a maximum of two hours per day per group.
 The rooms can be reserved in advance.
 See the Group Study Room Guidelines for additional information.